snehashree499/CEMS_DSM/README.md

 # 1-bit-DSM
-This represents progress about 1-bit Delta-Sigma Modulator
+This represents progress about Single-bit Second order Delta-Sigma Modulator